Monday – Thursday: 9 a.m. – 12 p.m. & 1 p.m. – 5 p.m. | Friday: 9 a.m. – 12:30 p.m.

 Physical Examination for Tinnitus

-During a physical examination for tinnitus, an audiologist or healthcare professional will inspect the ears for any visible signs of infection or damage, as well as blockages or fluid in the middle ear.
+During a physical examination for tinnitus, an audiologist or healthcare professional will inspect the ears for any visible signs of infection or damage, as well as ear wax blockages or fluid in the middle ear.

 Tinnitus Diagnostic Tests